Mar del Plata Sevens: International 7s and World Series: 1995 to 2002

-Dark blue line: tournament included in the World Rugby Sevens Series.

 Selected teams invitational event: 2003 onward

 After 2002, when no longer on the World Sevens circuit, the international sevens tournament at Mar del Plata was contested by invited national teams – mainly from the Americas but some further afield – as well as by selected and invitational sides (mostly representative teams from Argentina).

 During this era, the international tournament was sometimes hosted in conjunction with other competitions featuring national teams.
 This was the case in 2010 when the schedule included the Sudamérica Rugby Sevens, and teams from that tournament were joined by other select sides including from United States and South Africa to contest the Mar del Plata international sevens title.
 In 2015, Mar del Plata hosted a Pan American Games qualification event alongside the international sevens tournament.

-Winners since 2010 (details might not be complete):